camptocamp/containers-course-app/README.md

-Creates a simple webapp with python's flask and php to render a simple hello page with data from the python app
+This is a simple web app demo with a backend and a frontend, in various languages.

+## Backend

+The backend is available as:

+- Python (Flask)
+- Go
+- Java

+## Frontend

+The frontend is a PHP application.